zmeditation/express-neo4j/README.md

 - GET /v1/users/:id
 - POST /v1/users/follow

 It uses DI and hexagonal architecture to achieve loose coupling between infra and application layers.
-The architecture pattern was used for demonstration purpose - the domain is not complex enough to warrent it.
+The architecture pattern was used for demonstration purpose - the domain is not complex enough to warrant it.

 #### Local Development

 To run project locally you will need to create a Neo4j account and free tier Aura instance [here](https://login.neo4j.com/u/login/identifier?state=hKFo2SBtN1kwLWpTbWpXOFJYOXM3SFBLQ2VpVGRvWUpBdWpuSKFur3VuaXZlcnNhbC1sb2dpbqN0aWTZIHlFajZ4U2F2am5yYWkybVBsRkJDT1RDZFQ5blFrUUZWo2NpZNkgV1NMczYwNDdrT2pwVVNXODNnRFo0SnlZaElrNXpZVG8)

-Create a .env in the root of the project using the .env.example as a template.
+Create a .env file in the root of the project using the .env.example as a template.
 You will need details of your Neo4j Aura instance to complete this step.

 To run the api